Photoshop Digital Image Manipulation and Image Editing Tips

 This image was originally 2 different photos taken side by side with the two photos just barely overlapping in the center.
 The excess was cut off where the two edges of the two photos joined together, then the excess on top and bottom was also cut off.

-Because the color of the sky is slightly affected by the angle of the camera to the sun (which is different when you move the camera left or right to get the next shot) the two photos have a slightly different color where they join (the image on right is lighter than the one on the left).
-The image on the left was lightened until it matched the one on the right.
-Then the edges of the two photos were blended with the smudge tool and rubber stamp tool in Photoshop.
+Because the color of the sky is slightly affected by the angle of the camera to the sun, when you move the camera left or right to get the next shot, the two photos have a slightly different color where they join (the image on right is lighter than the one on the left).
+The image on the left was lightened by adjusting brightness until it matched the one on the right.
+Then the joined edges of the two photos were blended with the smudge tool and rubber stamp tool in Photoshop so the edge was less noticeable.
+The photo was then lightened and a blue tint applied in Photoshop.

 St. Mary's Lake, Glacier Park, Montana

-Object of Digital Image Manipulation: Center horses in the middle of the photo
+To Center horses near the middle of the photo

 Lori Eldridge